WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 - :cpp:class:`TypedTensor\<T> <template\<typename T> LLU::TypedTensor>` - type-aware interface to :cpp:class:`Tensor <template\<typename T, class PassingMode = Passing::Manual> LLU::Tensor>`

 These template classes offer iterators and data access functions for each container.
 They shouldn't be used directly, as they don't hold any data.
-Instead, use containers from level 2 which inherits from level 1B containers.
+Instead, use containers from level 2 which inherit from level 1B containers.

 Level 2
 ----------------------------------